lanl/LaGriT/docs/pages/github_pages_example.md

 By default, any code block will automatically render the Markdown bold syntax (`**bold text**`) as literal `**` within a code block.

-To then bold/italic certain parts of a command, the best option is to use HTML*:
+To then bold/italic certain parts of a command, the best option is to use HTML:

 **Output:**